Vishal586/Aptitude/README.md

 Improve analytical and logical thinking.

-💡 Contribution
-Want to contribute?
-Here’s how you can help:

-Add new chapters or missing topics.

-Improve explanations or formatting.

-Add new practice questions or alternative solutions.

-To contribute:

-Fork this repository.

-Make your changes in a new branch.

-Submit a pull request.

 🧭 Future Additions
-🎥 Video explanations

 🧾 PDF Notes for revision

-💻 Interactive quizzes

-📊 Difficulty tagging (Easy / Medium / Hard)

 🧑‍💻 Author
 Vishal Kumar
-📧 [your.email@example.com]
-🌐 [Your LinkedIn / Portfolio link]

-📜 License
-This project is licensed under the MIT License — you’re free to use, modify, and share with attribution.

 ⭐ If you find this repository helpful, don’t forget to star it!
 Let's make aptitude learning structured and fun 🚀